syncfusion-content/blazor-docs/blazor/rich-text-editor/toolbar.md

 The Rich Text Editor toolbar contains a collection of tools such as bold, Italic, and text alignment buttons that are used to format the content.

-You can customize the toolbar configurations by usig the [RichTextEditorToolbarSettings.Type](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorToolbarSettings.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorToolbarSettings_Type) property.
+You can customize the toolbar configurations by using the [RichTextEditorToolbarSettings.Type](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorToolbarSettings.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorToolbarSettings_Type) property.
 The types of toolbar are:

 1. Expand
 2. MultiRow